ouiameaek/SecurityLab/README.md

 `sudo docker build -t imagename PATH_TO_DOCKERFILE`

 ### Run the server in the container :
-`sudo docker run --name ="containername" imagename`
+`sudo docker run --name "containername" imagename`

 ### Connect to the container bash :
 `sudo docker exec -it containername bash`